ehlesp/smallab-k8s-pve-guide/G011 - Host hardening 05 ~ Proxmox VE services.md

     > **Ensure you specify your PVE system's IP!**\
     > Do not just blindly copy this configuration line and forget about it, or you might very well disable your access to your Proxmox VE web interface!

-3. Save the changes and restart the `pveproxy` service.
+3. Save the changes and restart the `pveproxy` service:

     ~~~sh
     $ sudo systemctl restart pveproxy.service